 And through the lenses of others I start to rethink myself.
 Those beautiful Brandt nudes?
 Wonky boobs and flat nipples abound.
 Breathtakingly beautiful?
 Hell yes!
 So many photographers around the world today mounting their own inspiring projects celebrating myriad shapes and sizes.
 A wealth of ideas informing how I will photograph friends who’ve asked to participate in this project once summer comes and I am working less.

-This week’s photo was meant to be a take on the Guy Bourdin shot above, but the hands and I were 40 minutes late checking out of a hotel and I couldn’t find the image online quickly enough!
+This week’s photo was meant to be a take on the Guy Bourdin shot at the bottom of this shot, but the hands and I were 40 minutes late checking out of a hotel and I couldn’t find the image online quickly enough!
 It’s not exactly what I had in mind because the idea was to frame and focus on an aspect of myself I care less about, but actually they ended up being covered up anyway.
 My body-negative evil twin says I win there!
 But I think I might prefer it this way anyway: I love the photo and ‘influenced by…’ is so much more thoughtful than ‘a copy of…’

 I drafted this post on Wednesday evening while a little bit hungover and as a result it’s probably a bit wordy for a Sinful Sunday post – sorry! – but I still wanted to post it!

 I was reminded this week of a conversation I had with a friend the day before I first posted to this blog.
 I’d just shared with her my idea of turning my anonymous involvement in Sinful Sunday into more of an adventure for friends; how I was excited by the prospect they could get as much out of this as I had.